prakashr7d/docguru-chatbot-mvp/README.md

 Note that `--debug` mode will produce a lot of output meant to help you understand how the bot is working under the hood.
 To simply talk to the bot, you can remove this flag.

+# Update the demo page locally and on prod

+Note that there are two copies of the demo page.
+One at `demo/local` and another one at `demo/prod`.
+If you want any changes to reflect on prod then update the prod files as well

 ## Overview of the files